exercism/problem-specifications/exercises/scrabble-score/instructions.md

 # Instructions

-Compute a word's Scrabble score by summing its letter values.
+Compute a word's Scrabble score by summing its letters' values.

 ## Letter Values